 Still, some visit Portugal ignorant of the dark history that took place throughout its cities.
 The African Lisbon Tour run by Naky Gaglo aims to change that.
 His in-depth walking tour explores the historical landmarks of the slave era while celebrating the present African community.

-TravelCoterie recently took the tour and captured the portions of the experience in the video below.
+TravelCoterie recently took the African Lisbon Tour and captured portions of the experience in the video below.